vijexa/IoT-Grow-Lamp/README.md

 **!IMPORTANT BEFORE FLASHING!**

-It's very easy to get confused if you use ESP8266 for first time.
+It's very easy to get confused if you use ESP8266 for the first time.
 You need to know some things about its bootloader.
 When you reset module, GPIO15 ALWAYS should be connected to ground, and GPIO2 to VCC.
 If you connect GPIO0 to VCC, MCU will boot in normal mode and execute your program in its flash memory.
 If you set it to GND, MCU will wait for firmware flashing.
 You need to set GPIO0 to GND ONLY when you flash firmware.
 When you upload program, it should be HIGH.
 You need to use resistors for all connections.

 GPIO | Normal mode | Flashing mode
 ---- | ------------|--------------